 Video interviews are a great way to introduce flexible, efficient, and low-cost interviewing components to your hiring process.
 However, video interviews do have one major failing: there is a clear dampening effect on a candidate’s personality when they are viewed via video.
-Candidates viewed through video come across as less likeable, less attractive, and less competent than candidates in face-to-face interviews, according to a study from the Degroote School of Business.
+Candidates viewed through video come across as less likable, less attractive, and less competent than candidates in face-to-face interviews, according to a study from the Degroote School of Business.

 Modern recruiting emphasizes personal effectiveness, culture, and personality fit, but video interviewing risks undermining candidates in these areas.
 In order to compensate for the personality dampening of video interviewing, you should ask more questions than you normally would about cultural, personality, and situational fits.